 What are topic clusters and why will they improve your SEO?

-Topic clusters are what search engines are focusing on as they move away from individual keywords.
+Topic clusters (aka content clusters) are what search engines are focusing on as they move away from individual keywords.

 Savvy web marketers are quietly reorganizing their content into topic clusters in order to get higher rankings in the search engines.